-Jessica joined the museum in 2013 and serves as its Donor Relations Specialist and Museum Store Manager.
-She came to the area from Forest Park, GA.
+Jessica joined the museum in 2013 and but originally came to the area from Forest Park, GA.
 In her role at Foxfire, Jessica networks with local artisans, including past Foxfire contacts, for products to sell in the museum store, maintains effective relationships with donors and members, and manages the Foxfire Magazine subscriptions.
 Additionally, Jessica assists with marketing and promotions for the organization.

-In her spare time, Jessica enjoys reading mysteries and Southern fiction (Gone With the Wind is her all-time favorite), riding motorcycles with her husband, and spending time with her three children and two beautiful grandbabies.
+In her spare time, Jessica enjoys camping, riding motorcycles with her husband, and spending time with her three children and five beautiful grandbabies.

 Cathy joined her husband, Barry Stiles, to be a part of the Foxfire family in 2008.
 Originally they moved onto the Foxfire property into staff housing when Barry joined the staff team.
 They have since relocated to their family homestead nearby.
 Cathy has over twenty years of experience in non-profit administration, accounting, fundraising and grant writing.
 Cathy has served as a volunteer for many years at Foxfire, and has also worked at Foxfire in several staff positions over the years.
 Cathy currently performs the accounting functions, including payroll, accounts payable, and financial reporting; as well as writing grants and working with the development of donors.